-Write an exponential function in the form to model the population of Texas, in millions, decades after 1,900.
-Round your value of to 3 decimal places if necessary.
+Write an exponential function in the form to model the population of Texas, in millions, decades after 1900.
+Round your value of to three decimal places.

 According to the model, what was the population of Texas in 1950?
-Give your answer to three significant figures.
+Give your answer in millions to two decimal places.

-Rewrite your function in the form , where is the time in years after 1900.
-Round your value of to 4 decimal places.
+Using the value of from part 1, rewrite your function in the form , where is the time in years after the year 1900.
+Round your value of to four decimal places.